-A word of appreciation is particularly due in memory of the late Dr. Clayton K. Harrop, Chair of the Greek Department at Golden Gate Baptist Theological Seminary in Mill Valley, California, whose first words in inviting me to teach New Testament Greek for the seminary were, "Here we teach the Modern Greek way," as the pronunciation key in his New Testament Greek manual attests.
+A word of appreciation is particularly due to Dr. Clayton K. Harrop, Chair of the Greek Department at Golden Gate Baptist Theological Seminary in Mill Valley, California, whose first words in inviting me to teach New Testament Greek for the seminary were, "Here we teach the Modern Greek way," as the pronunciation key in his New Testament Greek manual attests.